Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-03-15-peak-climbing.md

 For example, there are $6\times 6$ cells, each cell has at most $8=3^2-1$ neighbors.

 Start with any cell.
-Find the $Max$ of your neighbors and shoot the $Max$ by an arrow (which means "_yield_") if the $Max$ is larger than you.
+Find the $Max$ of your neighbors and shoot to the $Max$ with an arrow (which means "_yield_") if the $Max$ is larger than you.
 Repeat this procedure with all cells.

-In the end, a "_peak_" is a cell that many cells shoot to.
+In the end, a "_peak_" is a cell that shoots to no one and  many cells shoot to.
 View a "_peak_" as a center of clusters and the member of this cluster is the cell that points to this "_peak_".

 For example, we can find that there are two clusters in the matrix above.
-One is at the upper-left and the other is at the lower-right (separated by the symbol "\|").
+One is at the upper-left and the other is at the lower-right.

 ## Strength